 "That didn't happen, did it?"

-More somberness from Beth' eyes.
+More solemnity from Beth' eyes.
 "This has become very gloomy.
 You shouldn't be putting up with an old woman's gloominess, Jes."

-"Come one, Beth.
+"Come on, Beth.
 I always want to know more.
 But that's the thing, I don't want to bother you too much."